zpenoyre/astromet.py/docs/fit().rst

 In the quickstart we've shown how to generate a 2D astrometric track (in RA cos(Dec) and Dec) and to fit a single body motion to that data.

-However, this issn't a perfect replica of the data Gaia records, nor how it is fitted.
+However, this isn't a perfect replica of the data Gaia records, nor how it is fitted.

 In this section we'll bridge that gap to give as exact an analog as possible to the gaia results and pipeline.